-The Desert Cities Partnership program is a new local government partnership in SCE's, and SoCalGas' partnership portfolio.
-The Desert Cities Energy Partnership includes the Coachella Valley Association of Governments (CVAG), Southern California Edison, and Southern California Gas Company with cooperation from Imperial Irrigation District, a local public utility.
+The Desert Cities Partnership Program is a new local government partnership in SCE's, and SoCalGas' partnership portfolio.
+The Desert Cities Energy Partnership includes the Coachella Valley Association of Governments ("CVAG"), SCE, and SoCalGas with cooperation from Imperial Irrigation District.
 CVAG is a local government agency, including 10 cities, Riverside County, and three tribal governments (collectively referred to as Jurisdictions) as its members.
-CVAG will partner with Southern California Edison (SCE), and SoCalGas for this partnership.
+CVAG will partner with SCE, and SoCalGas for this partnership.
 CVAG will coordinate education and outreach efforts, a valley-wide marketing program, as well as related administrative and reporting activities.
 Through its existing communication network, CVAG will provide outreach to the member jurisdictions and the larger Coachella Valley community about energy efficiency.
 SCE, and SoCalGas will provide energy information, technical assistance, and assist the jurisdictions with implementation of municipal facilities retrofits and energy efficiency upgrades.
 The IOUs will provide resources and support, as available, for training, events, and marketing programs.